rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 [NeoCogi Repo](https://github.com/NeoCogi)

 We have included an example that showcase the libs:
 [Webassembly glfw3/gles2 example](https://github.com/NeoCogi/rs-glfw3-gles2-test)
+A good example that you can build and run with wasm32-unknown-emscripten!

+[Jude3D in action]: https://twitter.com/weloraiby/status/1167228654922928130

 ## Popular Workgroup Issues in Github